Do Go On - 369 - The Night Witches

 Totally.

-Yeah, but then you look up at the sky one day and go,
+Yeah, but then you look up at the sky one day and go, how did I used to do it?

-Yeah, how did you do it?
+Nadia, how did you do it?

 That's wild.

-Some of them went into chemistry and were like in science
+There were, some of them went into chemistry and were like in science and these sort of things.

-But, yeah, you know, as exciting and as high octane as science can be day to day,
+But, yeah, you know, as exciting and as high octane as science can be day to day.

-it's probably not quite the same as bombing Nazis.
+It's probably not quite the same as bombing Nazis.

 Rock and roll.

-Slightly warmer.
+Slightly warm.

 Better hours, though, hey.